bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 #### Date to Days Conversion

-The `D>DY` menu function converts the Date object to the number days since the and the `DY>D` menu function performs the reverse operation.
+The `D>DY` menu function converts the Date object to the number days since the Epoch Date, and the `DY>D` menu function performs the reverse operation.
+The Epoch date is configurable as explained in the [Epoch Date](#epoch-date) section below but by default, it is set to `UNIX` which is `1970-01-01`.

 ![ROOT > DATE > DateToDays](images/date/menu-root-date-epochdays.png)

-The Epoch Date is
-configurable as explain in the [Epoch Date](#epoch-date) section below but by default, it is set to `UNIX` which is `1970-01-01`.

-For example, let's calculate the Epoch days of 2024-03-14:
+For example, let's calculate the epochdays of 2024-03-14:

 | **Keys**          | **MODE `{..}`**                           | **MODE `".."`**   |
 | -----------       | ---------------------                     | ----------------- |